mmamaev/mmamaev.github.io/collections/_british_railways/Understanding-Train-Tickets.md

 Moreover, you may leave the train on any intermediate station and resume your journey later - this is called "journey break".
 You can make as many journey breaks as you like, both during the outward and the return journeys, just make sure that your ticket stays valid time-wise.

 Sometimes a walk-up ticket may, nevertheless, limit your choice of the route or the train operator.
-It happens when one route/service is much faster than the others (we'll see the examples later).
+It happens when one route/service is much faster than the others or when different routes are served by different train companies who cannot agree on a unified fare.
 The route restriction will be shown on the ticket with wording like "Also valid / not valid on ... ".
-Alternatively, it can be printed after "ROUTE" keyword, for example: "ROUTE SOUTHERN ONLY".
+Alternatively, it can be printed after "ROUTE" keyword, for example:
+- ROUTE LNER ONLY - you have to ride only on trains operated by London North Eastern Railway
+- ROUTE VIA BIRMINGHAM - on your way from the origin to the destination you have to pass Birmingham
+- ROUTE EVESHAM/STROUD - on your way from the origin to the destination you have to pass **either** Evesham or Stroud
+- ROUTE WARMSTER-SALSBRY - on your way from the origin to the destination you have to pass **both** Warminster and Salisbury

 If there is no restriction, "ROUTE ANY PERMITTED" is printed or ROUTE is not mentioned at all.

 A walk-up ticket can be bought at any moment up to the train's departure.
 The supply of walk-up tickets is unlimited.
 They are changeable and refundable.
 You can also buy a walk-up ticket in advance rather than on the day of travel; it makes sense if you expect long queues at your origin station or will be short of time before train's departure.